My Dog Killed A Bird, What Do I Do?

 Attach a bell to your dog’s collar

 All you do is attach a bell to your dog’s collar.
 It will automatically alert all the birds and small animals near your dog as and when it will ring.
-Bell collar will give birds a chance to safely fly away before the dog manages to chase and attack.
+Bell collars will give birds a chance to safely fly away before the dog manages to chase and attack.

 Distract your dog with something more interesting